juhannam/ctp431-2024/final/README.md

 Your mission for the final project is making your own music web application.
 Here are some guidelines.

 ## Timeline
-- Week 13 : Team building (up to two students per each team) and Topic Selection
+- Week 13 : Team building (up to two students per each team) and topic selection
 - Week 13/14 : Meeting with Professor and/or TA
 - Week 16 : Final presentation (Dec 16, Mon)